|Please, do not feed the trolls! (Photo credit: Wikipedia)|

 - Absolutely no religious proselytizing will be permitted here.

 - Do not feed the trolls.
-They thrive on argument (the less rational, the better) and will keep returning as long as they find folks willing to engage them.
+Many thrive on argument (the less rational, the better) and will keep returning as long as they find folks willing to engage them.
 If you find yourself tempted to argue with a troll, please read this first.

 An Important Note on Comment Moderation